 This may be a question you ask yourself as you are reading more about me.
 Please don’t be scared off by the word Feminist…i know it can carry a lot of weight.
-While i identify as a Feminist, i also believe everyone has their own choices and are the experts in our own lives.
+I identify as an intersectional feminist, and believe everyone has their own choices and are the experts in our own lives.
 That means you don’t have to see yourself as a Feminist in order to get support from me, but it does inform my work.
 While i work from a woman-centred perspective, i know that gender roles and violence impacts all genders.

 My knowledge in the work of helping people heal from gender-based violence and abuse informs me that most of us have experienced trauma in our lifetime.
 This knowledge helps me hold space for you and i strive to make you feel as safe as possible, seen and valued when working with me.
 My work has mainly been as an abuse counsellor for folx who have experienced relational abuse.
 As a mother to young children, being a Feminist is very important too, so that my children learn how to be respectful and empowered and resilient themselves.
 It also gives me hope for the future, and guiding my children in the context is paramount to create change.